-In April 2018, I will have graduated and earned my Yoga Therapy certification from IAYT (International Association of Yoga Therapists).
+In May 2018, I graduated and earned my Yoga Therapy certification from IAYT (International Association of Yoga Therapists).
 The IAYT certified training programs are 800 hours of training, equivalent to a Masters of Science at some schools.
 I choose Inner Peace Yoga Therapy for their reputation in providing a solid education in diseases and conditions, emotional issues, functional yoga, yoga philosophy, and real world experience in their mentorship program.

 Now armed with the useful knowledge of how pain works, my vast yoga toolbox, and my own desire to help my community, this journey that began with my parent’s influence, is coming to fruition.
 I look forward to how I can help others come back to their sense of well-being and joyful living.

 - Certified Yoga Therapist completed in May 2018 as accredited by the IAYT (C-IAYT)*